ltrgoddard/thesis/temp.markdown

-principle of bivalence: ‘Everything must either be or not be, whether in the present or in the future, but it is not always possible to distinguish and state determinately which of these alternatives must necessarily come about.’[^125] This ambiguous solution to what has been termed the problem of future contingents provided the fuel for a long-running debate over the relationship between human free will and God’s omnipotence, particularly in the Scholastic period.
-Much of this discussion was spurred by an influential commentary on Aristotle’s text by the late-Roman philosopher Boethius, an author to whom Prynne has acknowledged a profound debt.[^126] What, then, does Prynne mean when he claims that ‘the modern poet would hardly recognize a contingent event if he saw one, and least of all if he had been expecting it’?
+principle of bivalence: ‘Everything must either be or not be, whether in the present or in the future, but it is not always possible to distinguish and state determinately which of these alternatives must necessarily come about.’[^126] This ambiguous solution to what has been termed the problem of future contingents provided the fuel for a long-running debate over the relationship between human free will and God’s omnipotence, particularly in the Scholastic period.
+Much of this discussion was spurred by an influential commentary on Aristotle’s text by the late Roman philosopher Boethius, an author to whom Prynne has acknowledged a profound debt.[^127] What, then, does Prynne mean when he claims that ‘the modern poet would hardly recognize a contingent event if he saw one, and least of all if he had been expecting it’?
 The traditional opposition between contingency and necessity would seem to